gomorpheus/morpheus-docs/getting_started/advanced/ha.rst

   using a single DNS name.

 Search Index Tier
-  {morpheus} stores activity, backup results, logs, and statistics in an index to enable searching using ElasticSearch.
+  |morpheus| stores activity, backup results, logs, and statistics in an
+  index to enable searching using ElasticSearch.
 Scaling out ElasticSearch is handled by ElasticSearch itself and does not require a load balancer.
   Each application server’s configuration contains addresses for each ElasticSearch.

 Database Tier
-  {morpheus} use a SQL persistent database; in the stand-alone appliance, it is MySQL.
+  |morpheus| use a SQL persistent database; in the stand-alone appliance,
+  it is MySQL.
 To scale out the database tier setup a SQL compliant database.
 Each application instance will need write access to the database.
-Configuring MySQL or Percona database engine in an active/active cluster will allow write access to the {morpheus} database from any application server.
+Configuring MySQL or Percona database engine in an active/active cluster will allow write access to the |morpheus| database from any application server.

 Shared Storage
-  {morpheus} creates artifacts and objects when deploying applications or running backups.
+  |morpheus| creates artifacts and objects when deploying applications or
+  running backups.
 These artifacts need to be written to a file system.
-  These objects need to be accessible by any application server they need to exist on a shared storage device. {morpheus} allows you to create storage providers such as a local directory, AWS S3, Swift, or cloud CDNs.
+  These objects need to be accessible by any application server they need to exist on a shared storage device. |morpheus| allows you to create storage providers such as a local directory, AWS S3, Swift, or cloud CDNs.